igor71/-Tensorflow-GPU-From-Sources/README.md

 Tensorflow package can be builded from the sources based on python 2.7 or 3.6

-In order to build package for proper python version need to change in jenkins configuration
+In order to build package for proper python version need to perform following steps:

-appropriate docker cloud template:
+1. Change in jenkins configuration appropriate docker cloud template:

    Lables: Tflow-GPU-Python-3.6-srv-21 or 5, 9 etc

+   And chose proper docker image that will be used for build proccess (e.g yi/tflow-build:1.0-python-v.3.6 )

-And make sure docker appropriate docker image exist on desired server
+2. Make sure appropriate docker build image exist on desired server.

+3. Before running Jenkins job change

 #### Note, In this branch auto_build.sh .tf_configure.bazelrc files will be used for compilation proccess.